Skip to content

 Prerequisites and Basic Requirements

-• Ports: Ports 80, 443, and 8000 must be open and accessible on the server firewall.
+• Ports: Ports 80, 443, and 8000 must be available for external and internal communication.

 FQDN of the Final Panel